alonlahav123/cse15l-lab-reports/index.md

 ```
  - replace the "zz" after "cs15lwi23" with your user id
  - side note: when typing your password you will not see any characters being written on the screen which is fine!
 Proceed as normal
+ - once logged in you will see the same thing as shown in the above image
+ - you will now have access to the remote account and you will be shown your home directory (signified by the ~)

 P.S. my user is "ats"

 #### Forget username?